 Project Justification The current configuration of the Stickney WRP includes 16 pre-digestion centrifuges and 21 postdigestion centrifuges.
 The project will provide for the full rehabilitation of both styles of centrifuges to ensure that there is adequate machine capacity available to dewater biosolids for processing and eventual beneficial reuse at the Pelletizer Facility and at other outlets, such as farms, golf courses, and public works projects.

-Higgins Creek Bank Stabilization, Touhy Avenue Reservoir, NSA
+Streambank Stabilization Project along Higgins Creek at the Touhy Avenue Reservoir, NSA